fbennets/open-decision-js-interpreter/README.md

 ```html
 <link rel="stylesheet" type="text/css" href="bootstrap.min.css">
 ```
 Let's use the demo tree for testing. **At the moment, trees exported by the builder must be assigned to a variable.
-Click [here](#known-issues) for more information.**
+Click [here](#known-issues) for more information.** To do so, simply open the exported .json file with any plain text editor (don't use word :D) and add "tree =" before the rest.
 ```html
 <script type="text/javascript" src="test.json"></script>
 ```